A multiple criteria methodology for priority based portfolio selection

-In this subsection we present a list of the projects related to the tangible urban cultural heritage included in our study.
-These are thus the objects of the decision, i.e. the actions of our problem.
-More details about these projects can be seen in the plan for the city of Naples \citep{comune2011}.
-This plan considers also some of the intangible cultural heritage, which is not included in our study.
-In addition, we have integrated the plan with some additional projects added over time, and reported on the website of the municipality.
-In some cases, a work started but was never completed.
-In Table \ref{tab:listprojects} we report the selected projects and their associated notation and label.
-In Appendix \ref{sec:Appendix_Data}, for the selected projects, we have listed the typology of the tangible cultural heritage, e.g. a building and area and so on.
-Moreover, we think it is appropriate to highlight what is the state of the building, e.g. usable, degraded, and what type of intervention has been planned, e.g. improving the use, making it usable, or establishing new functions.
+In this subsection we listed for the selected projects the typology of the tangible cultural heritage, e.g., a building and area and so on.
+Moreover, we think it is appropriate to highlight what is the state of the building, e.g., usable, degraded or , and what type of intervention has been planned, e.g., improving use, making it usable, or establishing new functions.